 - Preheat your oven to 160°C.

-- Lay the rack, fat side down into the pan and begin to render the fat.
-Cook fat side down for around 10 minutes, moving the rack around so that all of the fat is able to render and caramelise.
+- Place a cast iron skillet over a low heat with half a tablespoon of oil.
+Lay the rack fat side down in the pan and begin to render the fat.
+Cook fat side down for around 10 minutes, moving the rack so that all of the fat renders and caramelises.

 - Remove from the oven and leave to rest in a warm place for at least 15 minutes.